Build log: 3D printer Anycubic Predator Height mod

 Using my centerpunch I punched some holes at the markings.

 I measured the dimensions of the original screws that go into the frame and make sure my drilled holes matched those.
-I had to use some M10-M12 drills to drill away the outer shell of the aluminium extrusions, so the bolts had better surface to be fastened (it’s similar to the original pillars so I just imitated that).
+I had to use some M10-M12 drills to drill away the outer shell of the aluminum extrusions, so the bolts had better surface to be fastened (it’s similar to the original pillars so I just imitated that).

 After mounting the stepper motor mounts and drilling the holes, i had to fit the gantry plates with the wheels in place.
 You can actually disassemble the rod mounts from the gantry plates and use standard open-build gantry plates, but I didnt buy those and decided to file down the holes that fit the wheels in place, so the v-wheels would fit into a 40mm gap instead of 42mm gap.
-This took a couple hours, but in the end it worked out great.

 I mounted the new 1500mm C-beams to the hotbed and the top of the predator, reassembling the entire printer but bigger.